Jelly-RDF/pyjelly/docs/generic-sink.md

 # Generic API
-This guide explains how to use pyjelly’s **Generic API** to write and read RDF triples into the Jelly format without requiring any external library.
+This guide explains how to use pyjelly’s **Generic API** to write and read RDF statements into the Jelly format without requiring any external library.

 ## Installation